openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 The openHAB Cloud service (and thus the connector to it) is useful for different use cases:

 * It allows remote access to local openHAB instances without having to expose ports to the Internet or to require a complex VPN setup.
-* It serves as a connector to Google Cloud Messaging (GCM) and Apple Push Notifications (APN) for pushing notifications to mobile phone apps.
+* It serves as a connector to Firebase Cloud Messaging (FCM) for pushing notifications to mobile phone apps.
-* It provides integrations with 3rd party services that require OAuth2 authentication, such as Amazon Alexa or Google Home applications
+* It provides integrations with 3rd party services that require OAuth2 authentication, such as Amazon Alexa or Google Home applications.

 ## Installation via UI